 Because they sell out so quickly, tickets are almost impossible to get.
 Some more well-known festivals are Rock Werchter, Brussels Summer Festival, Pukkelpop, and I Love Techno.

-32. Belgium comic strips
+32. Belgium Comic Strips

-Common knowledge about Belgium Facts includes the following: The Smurfs hail from Belgium.
+Common knowledge about Belgium includes the following: The Smurfs hail from Belgium.
 What are Tintin’s adventures?
 Some of the most well-known comic strips ever created were first published in Belgium.

 Belgian.
 What about Spirou, Fantasio, Lucky Luke, and Gaston?
 Belgians, Belgians, Belgians.
-France and Belgium both had a significant impact on the development of European comics.
+France and Belgium had a significant impact on the development of European comics.

-33. Belgium skyscraper
+33. Belgium Skyscraper

-The construction of the first skyscraper in Europe took place in Belgium, which is one of the most well-known Belgium facts.
+The construction of the first skyscraper in Europe took place in Belgium, which is one of the most well-known facts.

 The 315-foot-tall Boerentoren in Antwerp dominates the skyline (96 m).
 The building would not even be considered a high rise in modern terminology.

-35. Most Belgians live in cities
+35. Most Belgians Live in Cities

 Svet used to board a train in Belgium and travel through Flanders for hours without ever noticing a vacant seat.
 That demonstrates how urbanized the nation has grown.
 It is the most urbanized nation in all of Europe.

-36. Belgium billiard ball
+36. Belgium Billiard Ball

-37. Belgium’s cycling victories
+37. Belgium’s Cycling Victories

 Eddy Merckx and Philippe Thys are two well-known cyclists from Belgium.
 Eddy was also one of a select few individuals to take the trip on his first attempt.